Bea Teuten interviewed Radha Sundararajan, our senior Vedic chanting teacher and patron of TSYP in February 2020.

 Everyone knows the word yoga and yoga has eight limbs – it is so easy to start with the body and then breath and move upwards.
 On a practical level sound protects the body – how?
 Because you are in constant exhale which eliminates and gets rid of impurities at the physical level.
 At the mind level the words bring calmness and serenity, and at the vijñānamaya, the power of discrimination between right and wrong, chanting gives you special clarity.
 Finally at ānandamaya, you are totally linked to the Highest Force …

 Yoga means to move inwards.
 Amongst the many spiritual tools, sound is one of the most powerful.
 Vedic mantras work deep inside at an emotional level, releasing negative emotions and creating an inner confidence that is unbelievable So chanting is a very high spiritual practice.
 You do not need to understand what you are chanting – chanting is not an intellectual practice, it is the experience that matters.
 You need not go and sit alone in a small room.
-Chanting is a state of dhyāna, mediation
+Chanting is a state of dhyāna, meditation.

 Bea: What is the one thing you would hope that people remember about TKV Desikachar?